Set up rules for attachment compliance

 For secondary deliveries, the Do not deliver spam to this recipient and Suppress bounces from this recipient boxes are checked by default.
 If the message is spam, this option discards the copy of the message being sent to the additional recipient.
 Suppress bounces from this recipient prevents bounces from going back to the original sender.

 Encryption (onward delivery only)

 By default, Gmail always attempts to deliver messages using secure transport (TLS).
 If secure transport isn’t available, the message is delivered over a nonsecure connection.

 Check the Require secure transport (TLS) box to include secure delivery as part of content compliance for outbound messages.
 This requires all messages meeting the conditions in the setting (such as match expressions, account types, and envelope filters) to be transmitted via a secure connection.
 If TLS isn't available on the sending or receiving side, the message won't be sent.

-Check the Encrypt message if not encrypted (S/MIME) box to make sure that certain messages can’t be sent or unless they are S/MIME encrypted.
-This feature is only available with G Suite Enterprise.
+Check the Encrypt message if not encrypted (S/MIME) box to make sure that certain messages can’t be sent unless they are S/MIME encrypted.
+See note below.

 Also check the Bounce message if unable to encrypt box to bounce messages that aren’t S/MIME encrypted.

 Learn more about enhancing message security with hosted S/MIME.